 Many Americans today enjoy excellent oral health and are keeping their natural teeth throughout their lives.
 But this is not the case for everyone.
-Cavities are still the most prevalent chronic disease of childhood.
+Cavities (known as dental caries) caused by poor, sugary diets and inadequate oral care) are still the most prevalent, and preventable, chronic disease of childhood.

 Too many people mistakenly believe that they need to see a dentist only if they are in pain or think something is wrong, but they’re missing the bigger picture.
-A dental visit means being examined by a doctor of oral health capable of diagnosing and treating conditions ranging from routine to extremely complex.
+A dental visit means being examined by a dentist, trained in all aspects of oral health starting with caries prevention and capable of diagnosing and treating conditions ranging from routine fillings to extremely complex gum disease, crowns, dentures, or dental implants.

 A Team Approach